coopermaruyama/universal-turbo-stack/README.md

 >
 > Make sure to follow the system requirements specified in [`package.json#engines`](./package.json#L4) before proceeding.

-There are two ways of initializing an app using the `create-t3-turbo` starter.
+There are two ways of initializing an app using the `universal-turbo-stack` starter.
 You can either use this repository as a template:

 ![use-as-template](https://github.com/t3-oss/create-t3-turbo/assets/51714798/bb6c2e5d-d8b6-416e-aeb3-b3e50e2ca994)